 Horton offers a broad selection of products that provide touchless activation for pedestrian access solutions which can assist in reducing microbial transmission.
 These hands-free access solutions can be used in healthcare facilities, schools, government buildings, offices, airports and restrooms.

 For an added layer of protection, Horton offers high-performance antimicrobial finishes in both wet paint and powder coat available on all product offerings.

 There are three primary options for making an automatic door touchless.

 - Motion sensors detect an approaching pedestrian using a microwave motion sensor, an infrared sensor or a combination of the two technologies.
 These sensors detect an object moving toward the door in order to activate the operator.
 The sensor’s range can be adjusted to the specific application, but usually fall in the 6- to 8-foot range.
 Motion sensors are good for applications with high traffic such as airports, grocery stores, schools and busy office buildings.

-- Another lower tech hands-free activation solution is the electric mat.
+- Another lower tech hands-free activation solution is the pressure-sensing mat.
 It’s not truly touchless because it requires the footstep of a pedestrian to activate the opener, but the bottom of one’s shoe is not necessarily something that comes in regular contact with people’s hands or face.

 Touchless Door Solutions